ASSERT-KTH/MEWE/multivariant-mixer/README.md

 `bash build.sh`

 If this command successfully finish, you will have a binary inside the `multivariant-mixer/build/mewe-linker`.
+You can also download a precompiled binary from our release section.

 ## Usage if the mixer